Getting Started with the A111 Pulsed Radar Sensor

 Get the SDK

 The software development kit (SDK) for the A111 is, unfortunately, locked behind a closed source blob that currently only supports Cortex-M4 and ARMv7 platforms.
-However the folks over at Acconeer have agreed to host the latest version of their SDK with our example code within SparkFun's Pulsed Radar Example Code repository on Github.
-To download the SDK from Acconeer, visit Acconeer's "Developer" page on your Raspberry Pi's browser.
+However, the folks over at Acconeer have agreed to host the latest version of their SDK with our example code from their website.
+To download the latest SDK from Acconeer, visit Acconeer's "Developer" page on your Raspberry Pi's browser.

 You'll need an account in order to have access to the files.
 Click on the link at the bottom of the page to create one or log in.
 Or click on the shortcuts below.

-Once you are logged in, the "SW Download" tab will include additional links to download the SDK.
-Scroll down the webpage to the section for the XC111.
+Once you are logged in, the "Software Download" tab will include additional links to download the SDK.
+Scroll down the webpage to the section for the SPARKFUN.
 Acconeer is constantly updating and improving the software.
-We used v1.8.6 of the software when writing this tutorial so the version may be different from the version that you download.
-Click on the Download button for v1.8.6.
+We used v2.1 of the software when writing this tutorial so the version may be different from the version that you download.
+Click on the Download button for the latest version.
+In this case, it was v2.1.

 Once downloaded, head to directory where you downloaded the ZIP.
 You can use the GUI or you can use the terminal to unzip the SDK using the following commands (included are commands to install unzip).
 Just make sure to update the file name with the version that you downloaded.
 Assuming that you are in the Downloads folder, you will be using the following command in the Terminal.

-cd to the "a111/rpi_xc111/..." directory to prepare to build the example software.
+cd to the "rpi_sparkfun" directory to prepare to build the example software.
 Depending on the version that you downloaded, the path might be slightly different.
 Make sure to use the

 ls to verify the contents of the unzipped a111 folder if you have issues navigating through the directory.